 Meru Betiri National Park Entrance Fee

-For the foreign tourist, one has to pay Rp 150,000 on weekdays.
-On weekends and national holidays, the admission ticket for one foreign tourist is Rp 225,000.
+For international tourists, Meru Betiri National Park charges Rp150.000 on weekdays.
+On weekends and national holidays, the admission ticket for international tourists is Rp225.000.

 |Meru Betiri National Park Entrance Fee|